+Objective, Policy, or Summary of Objective or Policy BFF PHH S W A CF MA СН L

+Land Use Zoning Ref.

+General Employment

+Zoning: Bunnagee 1

+General Employment Zoning: Bunnagee 2

+General Employment

+Zoning: Dromore

+General Employment Zoning: Drumnahoagh

+& Bunnagee

+General Employment Zoning: Drumnahoagh 1

+General Employment

+Zoning: Drumnahoagh 2

+General Employment

+Zoning: Ballyboe/Glencar

+General Employment

+Zoning: Killyclug and

+Killylastin

-Objective, Policy, or Summary of Objective or Policy BFF PHH S W A CF MA СН L Land Use Zoning Ref.
-General Employment Zoning: Drumnahoagh & Bunnagee General Employment Zoning: Drumnahoagh 1 General Employment Zoning: Drumnahoagh 2 Chapter 9 - Tow n Centre Strategy l l - Objectives and Po licies LK-TC-O-1 Strengthen the urban form of the town centre.
-LK-TC-O-2 Create a vibrant town centre which is a multi-dimensional, inclusive and inviting place LK-TC-O-3 Establish the town centre as a gateway for business and enterprise, leading and driving a strong economy in the North West City Region.
+Chapter 9 - Tow n Centre Strategy

+Objectives and Po licies

+LK-TC-O-1 Strengthen the urban form of the town centre.
+1 l

+LK-TC-O-2 Create a vibrant town centre which is a multi-dimensional, inclusive and inviting place

+LK-TC-O-3 Establish the town centre as a gateway for business and enterprise, leading and driving a strong economy in the North West City Region.

 LK-TC-O-4 Create sustainable and restorative environments where environmental assets are created and enhanced, and climate change challenges addressed.

+LK-TC-O-5 Bring Letterkenny Regeneration Strategy proposals through the process of detailed design, stakeholder engagement, required statutory approval and deliver on the strategy.

+LK-TC-O-6 Development an active land management register and database.

-LK-TC-P-1 New development proposals on streets and that provide physical connections to the town centres will only be supported where they would not prejudice public safety public realm, built and cultural heritage, accessibility character and provide an appropriate mix of uses LK-TC-P-2 Support the provision of additional appropriately located and designed residential accommodation in the town centre LK-TC-P-3 Support the provision of financial services, ICT and knowledge-based industries in the town centre LK-TC-P-4 Support projects that would contribute to climate change and biodiversity improvement agendas including carbon sinks, green corridors, pollination and SUDS initiatives LK-TC-P-5 Support urban design/public realm interventions in the town centre including subject to compliance with all relevant policies and standards contained in the LK-TC-P-6 plan and the CDP Require that development proposal adhere to specific design criteria LK-TC-P-7 Ensure the retention of traditional shop front, only approve alterations to traditional shop front where they an improvement on what exists etc LK-TC-P-8 Only support car parking proposals within the town centre for commercial developments in exceptional circumstances where they would not prejudice the
+Objective, Policy, or Land Use Zoning Ref.
+Summary of Objective or Policy BFF РНН S W A CF MA СН L LK-TC-0-7 To reduce vacancy and dereliction levels in Letterkenny by 50% over the lifetime of the Local Area Plan via the uptake of public funding mechanisms and schemes and through the encouragement and support of private sector investment.
+LK-TC-P-1 Support the ambitions of the Letterkenny 2040 Regeneration Strategy LK-TC-P-2 Require that development proposals within the town centre are broadly consistent with and would not prejudice the delivery of the Letterkenny 2040 Regeneration Strategy.
+LK-TC-P-3± New development proposals on streets and that provide physical connections to the town centres will only be supported where they would not prejudice public safety public realm, built and cultural heritage, accessibility character and provide an appropriate mix of uses LK-TC-P-4 2 Support the provision of additional appropriately located and designed residential accommodation in the town centre LK-TC-P-5 3 Support the provision of financial services, ICT and knowledge-based industries in the town centre LK-TC-P-64 Support projects that would contribute to climate change and biodiversity improvement agendas including carbon sinks, green corridors, pollination and SUDS initiatives LK-TC-P-7 5 Support urban design/public realm interventions in the town centre including subject to compliance with all relevant policies and standards contained in the plan and the CDP LK-TC-P-8 6 Require that development proposal in the town centre adhere to specific design criteria including having regard to the Letterkenny Design Guide and the Linkages & Public space Action Plan as part of the Letterkenny 2040 Regeneration Strategy.
+LK-TC-P-9 7 Ensure the retention of traditional shop front, only approve alterations to traditional shop front where they an improvement on what exists etc LK-TC-P-10 Only support the principle of following uses within the part of the town centre that lies east of the of the Isle Burn and South of the port road subject to a detailed site specific flood risk assessment: a) Water compatible development as defined in the flood risk management guidelines. b) Expansion of the ATU campus. c) Redevelopment/extension of the existing commercial units in the Port Road/Joe Bonner Link Road# d) Sustainable urban drainage systems and nature based solutions.